 Police urge parents to check on their children after anti-social behaviour spikes in Derbyshire town

+Eckington and Killamarsh police urge parents to check on children after anti-social behaviour spikes in Sheffield-area town

-Police are asking parents in a Derbyshire town to keep a close eye on their children after a recent rise in anti-social behaviour.
+Parents in a Sheffield-area town are being asked to keep a close eye on their children after a recent rise in anti-social behaviour.

-The Killamarsh and Eckington Safer Neighbourhood Team have reported numerous calls in recent weeks concerning anti-social behaviour from a large group of youths in Eckington.
+The Killamarsh and Eckington Safer Neighbourhood police team has reported numerous calls in recent weeks about anti-social behaviour from a large group of youths in Eckington.
 They have been gathering near the Co-op and in the market place, near to the civic centre and the swimming pool.

-An SNT spokesperson said: “We are keen to try and put things in place to stop the youths congregating and causing people distress when visiting local businesses.
+An spokesperson for the team said: “We are keen to try and put things in place to stop the youths congregating and causing people distress when visiting local businesses.

 “Parents, if you know your children are going out in the evening and you aren’t sure what they’re up to, this could be them, so please be speaking to them so you know what they are up to.
 This isn’t fair on local residents that are trying to go about their day but feel intimidated by these youths.